Small-scale stellar haloes: detecting low surface brightness features in the outskirts of Milky Way dwarf satellites: Discussion

 Also contrary to tides is Tuc2's current distance (58 kpc; \citealt{bechtol2015}), but most importantly, its orbit places its pericenter between $\sim$35 kpc (\citealt{battaglia2022}) and $\sim$45 kpc (\citealt{pace2022}), depending on the model for MW mass (both including the LMC).
 In either case, this pericenter is not particularly small, and indeed \citet{pace2022} do not find a particularly large density ratio for this system that would suggest it is actively tidally disrupting.

-The lack of evidence for both the tidal an energetic SNe scenarios led \citet{chiti2021, chiti2023} to this final hypothesis: that Tuc2’s morphology and steep metallicity gradient could be the remnants of an ancient merger.
+The lack of evidence for both the previous scenarios (i.e., tidal origins or expulsion due to energetic SNe) led \citet{chiti2021, chiti2023} to this final hypothesis: that Tuc2’s morphology and steep metallicity gradient could be the remnants of an ancient merger.
 Simulations of a UFD (similar to Tuc2) in \citet{tarumi2021} showed that the early (first $\sim$100s Myrs) merging of two galaxies can produce extended features in the direction of the merger, which could explain the perpendicular stellar extension in Tuc2.
 These simulations also showed that accreted stars from the merger can be deposited in the outskirts of the central dwarf, as the central dwarf is dynamically heated which forms an extended stellar distribution.
 Similarly, simulations by \citet{benitez-llambay2016} find that mergers in dwarfs can induce metallicity (and age) gradients in the surviving dwarf galaxy.
 Arguably, this could be why \citet{chiti2023} observed a metal-poor inner component ([Fe/H] = $-$2.71 dex) yet an even lower metallicity outer component ($>$2$r_{h}$, [Fe/H] = $-$3.02 dex) in Tuc2.

 The nullification of the previous two hypothesis presents a strong case for the dwarf-dwarf merger remnant scenario, though direct observational evidence is clearly difficult to ascertain.
 Nonetheless, in our methods presented here we successfully identify all spectroscopic members in the literature as members of Tuc2.
 We find only one member star with a particularly low probability (7\%); however, this star is evidently an AGB, and considering we do not actively model AGB in our methods, the CMD likelihood is very low for this star.